 Microbiology Transfer Student Applications

-Applying to the online bachelor of science in Microbiology & Cell Science is a two-step process.
+Applying to the online bachelor of science in Microbiology & Cell Science

-- Apply directly to the University of Florida through the UF Online undergraduate application
+-Apply directly to the University of Florida through the UF Online undergraduate application

 Transfer Student Application Criteria